Adarshagouda1234/Restart_Tomcate_Nodes/README.md

 .ps1 script can use to remote restart multiple Tomcat nodes located in different windows servers

 follw below steps before running the file
+* open files as admin mode
+* By default file will pickup HOST credentials for remote servers
+* credentials should have admin access for all servers
-* WinRam config should be enable
+* WinRam config should be enabled in all remote servers
 * add the server and port details in "ServerList.txt" file in below formate
         * servername:port_no:service_name:type(user/admin/service/streeming)